 About the COAST Summer Student Internship Program

-COAST partners with State agencies, non-profit organizations and industry to provide paid summer internships for continuing CSU undergraduate and graduate students.
+COAST partners with federal and state agencies, non-profit organizations and industry to provide paid summer internships for continuing CSU undergraduate and graduate students.
 Interns work side-by-side with scientists on current research projects in both field and laboratory settings throughout California.
-The program provides excellent opportunities to gain valuable experience and learn technical skills while working with professional marine scientists and field biologists.
+The program provides excellent opportunities to gain valuable experience and learn technical skills while working with professional scientists studying marine and coastal issues.

 ďThis internship has been the best experience Iíve had in my undergraduate career and I feel like Iím closer to accomplishing my goal of becoming a professional biologist.Ē

 - Stephanie King, undergraduate student, CSU Long Beach

 The program has been highly successful.
 Following their internships, a number of interns have been hired by their host organizations as a result of this program, and the overall experiences have been invaluable in helping students refine their career choices and pathways.

 The host organizations generously provide matching funding for this program.
 COAST seeks additional outside funding to continue to expand the program and offer additional internship opportunities to CSU students.
 Please contact Dr. Krista Kamer, COAST Director, for more information